admtoha/resizable_blocks/README.md

 ```

-2. Specify the target blocks with the data-resizable-blocks attribute and populate its value with options, separated by commas, indicating the active (user-interactive) sides and corners.
+2. Specify the target blocks with the <b>data-resizable-blocks</b> attribute and populate its value with options, separated by commas, indicating the active (user-interactive) sides and corners.
 Example:
 ```html
 <!-- Sets the right side, bottom side, and right-bottom corner as active -->